-ENTRY: Tuesday, July 23 - 9:00 a.m. to 1:00 p.m.

-JUDGING: Tuesday.
-July 23 - 9:00 a.m. to 1:00 p.m.
+ENTRY: Tuesday, July 22 - 9:00 a.m. to 1:00 p.m.
+Craig Center JUDGING: Tuesday.
+July 22 - 9:00 a.m. to 1:00 p.m.
+Craig Center

-AWARDS CEREMONY: Presentation of department trophies will take place on Thursday, July 25 at 6:00 p.m. in the Craig Ave.
+RELEASE: Sunday 7:00 p.m. to 8:30 p.m.
+AWARDS CEREMONY: Presentation of department trophies will take place on Thursday, July 24 at 6:00 p.m. in the Craig Ave.
 Pavilion.

-\\\Home Environment Floral is open to all Home Environment project members - you may enter projects in Home Environment and/OR Home Environment - Floral.
+Home Environment Floral is open to all Home Environment project members - you may enter projects in Home Environment and/OR Home Environment - Floral.

-- Exhibitors are limited to three entries in Floral.
-No live plants are allowed. - 2.
-Exhibitors should be prepared to explain where the arrangement will be used and the color scheme of the room or area. - Exhibitors with fresh floral arrangements must check their exhibits daily and replace with fresh flowers when needed.
+- 1. Exhibitors are limited to three entries in Floral.
+No live plants are allowed. - Exhibitors should be prepared to explain where the arrangement will be used and the color scheme of the room or area. - 3.
+Exhibitors with fresh floral arrangements must check their exhibits daily and replace with fresh flowers when needed.
 Check with your superintendent if you are not sure.
 Failure to comply with this rule will result in the disposal of the exhibit. - 4.
 Pre-printed entry tags must be securely fastened to all exhibits so that the tag does not interfere with the exhibit. - 5.
-All containers must be marked with the exhibitor's number. - If exhibit is found to be diseased, it will be removed immediately. - No State Department of Natural Resource restricted material is to be included in any exhibit.
+All containers must be marked with the exhibitor's number. - 6.
+If exhibit is found to be diseased, it will be removed immediately. - No State Department of Natural Resource restricted material is to be included in any exhibit.
 Examples of what not to include: Trillium, Wood Lily, Trailing Arbutus, Turk's Cap Lily, Pitcher Plant, Purple Fringed Orchid, Bittersweet, Lady Slipper and American Lotus. - 8.
 Entries must be entered in the most appropriate lot number. - 9.
 Entries that are designed to be hung must have a hanging device securely fastened to the exhibit. - 10.
 Exhibitor's grade as of January 1of the current exhibit year.